IkariMeister/LoginApp/README.md

 object TokenNotFound : StorageError() data class UnknownStorageError(val t: Throwable) : StorageError()
 ```
-For the domain layer, Command pattern has been used as use cases.
+For the **domain layer**, **Command** pattern has been used as use cases.
 They are responsible to execute all business logic.
 Login use case has his own hierarchy error like this:

 ```kotlin
 Either<LoginError, Token>